 A slow pressure leak-off into the shale may maintain this pressure differential, but ultra-low fluid loss is required so that the bridge at the fracture mouth has sufficiently low permeability to maintain differential pressure across the bridge.
 With a low permeability bridge, flow rate of fluid into the fracture is extremely small once the bridge has formed.
 If pressure builds in the fracture, then the fracture would only need to grow by a small amount to relieve this pressure.
 Therefore, it may suffice to achieve a bridge with very low permeability rather than “zero” permeability.

 The ideal scenario for the stress cage drilling theory would be the formation of many narrow localized fractures around the wellbore to produce the stress cage, which would then require very small bridging particles from the mud system to seal them.
 This never happens in reality, which is why larger bridging particles are also required.
 An important factor is to form a stable bridge that is flexible enough to withstand the fluctuations in pressure and rock movements, which explains why graphite is included in the bridging particles.

 Operational Considerations For WellBore Strengthening By Stress Cage

-A lot of service companies provide stress cage theory solution for wellbore strengthening:
+A lot of service companies uses stress cage theory solutions for wellbore strengthening: